Hard-Song/PMF-CPI/README.md

 ## Brief introduction

 Here we present a sequence-only and pretrained multi-functional model for compound-protein interaction prediction (PMF-CPI) and fine-tune it to assess drug selectivity.
 PMF-CPI can accurately predict different drug affinities or opposite interactions toward similar targets, recognizing selective drugs for precise therapeutics.
 The code is implementation on PyTorch.
-Our training data and pre-trained model can be downloaded from xxx.xxx.com
+Our training data and pre-trained model can be downloaded from xxx.xxx.

 In this repository, we provide datasets for different tasks of classification and regression.
 The overview of our CPI prediction  is as follows: